praveenande84/Target-Interview/03 Theory/01 Client/02 Javascript/Javascript.md

 ###### Microtask Queue
 fetch always return a Promise.
+A Promise is an object representing the eventual completion or failure of an asynchronous operation.
 we don't know how much of time take to __resolve__ or __reject__ the Promise.

-Q) what is a promise in Javascript?
-A) A Promise is an object representing the eventual completion or failure of an asynchronous operation.

 - fetch
 - Promise Object